Damon Alimouri: Early life and education

 Alimouri was born around 1990 and raised in San Gabriel Valley, California.
-Alimouri's life is influenced by his father's emigration from Iran after opposing authoritarian regimes.
+Alimouri's father emigrated from Iran.
 He earned a Bachelor of Arts degree in Political Science and Philosophy from the University of Southern California (USC), where he served as Executive Editor of Ilios: The Undergraduate Journal of Political Science and Philosophy.
-Alimouri graduated from UC Davis School of Law (King Hall).
-During law school, he interned at the Sacramento County Public Defender’s Office and worked with the Prison Law Office, advising inmates on parole and administrative procedures.
+He graduated from UC Davis School of Law (King Hall).
+During law school, he interned at the Sacramento County Public Defender’s Office and worked with the Prison Law Office.
 After law school, Alimouri clerked at the Los Angeles County Public Defender’s Office.

 Career

 Alimouri initially worked for a criminal defense attorney in Pasadena before founding The Law Office of Damon Alimouri.
-Admitted to the California Bar in January 2016, his firm handles a wide range of cases.
 He represented Thomas Dooley, the nephew of Meghan, Duchess of Sussex in 2019, who was charged with felony resisting arrest.

-Notable representations

-Activists

-In 2019, Alimouri represented Miguel Antonio, an activist with Refuse Fascism, who was monitored and recorded by an Los Angeles Police Department (LAPD) confidential informant during anti-Trump protest planning meetings at Echo Park United Methodist Church.
+He represented Miguel Antonio, an activist with Refuse Fascism, who was monitored and recorded by an Los Angeles Police Department (LAPD) confidential informant during anti-Trump protest planning meetings at Echo Park United Methodist Church.
 Antonio was charged with misdemeanors including obstructing public movement, failure to disperse, and failure to comply with a law enforcement order for blocking a freeway in downtown Los Angeles.
 The first jury trial resulted in a deadlocked jury, with a new trial scheduled.
-Alimouri described the LAPD surveillance as "unjust and outrageous," suggesting it was intended to intimidate activists.

-In 2023–2025, he defended members of the "Justice 8," a group of activists charged with felonies related to confronting alleged harassers of street vendors in San Bernardino County.
+Alimouri described the LAPD surveillance as "unjust and outrageous".
+He defended members of the "Justice 8," a group of activists charged with felonies related to confronting alleged harassers of street vendors in San Bernardino County.
 Alimouri initially represented Vanessa Carrasco.
-He remarked on the charging decision: "They’re completely arbitrary, they’re completely unjust.
-They’re completely out of line with the spirit of the United States constitution."
-Carrasco was initially denied bail, which he argued to the judge was outrageous and a grave miscarriage of justice.
+Carrasco was initially denied bail.
 Carrasco ultimately accepted a plea agreement.
-He later took on lead activist Edin Enamorado.
+He later represented Edin Enamorado.